variab1e/mkmrk/notes/node + npm.md

 * prestop, stop, poststop: Run by the npm stop command.
 * prestart, start, poststart: Run by the npm start command.
 * prerestart, restart, postrestart: Run by the npm restart command.
 Note: npm restart will run the stop and start scripts if no restart script is provided.

+# Packages

+Packages can be installed locally without

+`npm install --save ./lib/plottable`

+_where `./` is the base directory_